erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

     print a
 a += 1
 ```
-Only tabs must be used for indentation.
+Only tabs must be used for indentation (although spaces will also work).

 A hash sign (#) identifies the start of a comment.
 All text after a hash sign until the end of the line is discarded.
 ``` python